 "When it rains we get nonstop calls.
 It is my job to go and be as courteous as possible and solve the problem," says Dawson.

-Like a detective straight from a film noir, Dawson gets the call from the service center in his basement shop on his “retro brown” corded push button desk phone to go investigate a report of water leaking into a Member’s office on the fourth floor of the Cannon House Office Building.
+Like a detective straight from a film noir, Dawson gets the call from the service center in his basement shop on his "retro brown" corded push button desk phone to go investigate a report of water leaking into a Member's office on the fourth floor of the Cannon Building.
 The fourth floor is no stranger to such leaks, residing beneath the offices added to the "roof" as part of a 1913 expansion.
-The aged windows of the floor above often leak during windy rainstorms into the office below (the AOC is currently leading a repair project of the roof).
+The aged windows of the floor above often leak during windy rainstorms into the office below.

 Dawson grabs his tools on the way out the door and hurries to the scene of the leak.
 Using his tools, his experience and his gut, he determines the problem and the potential solution.
 Like a crime scene investigator, he may turn the case over to experts from different trades to help solve the problem.